jmcuneo/cs4241-guides/using.mongodb.md

 ## Setting up a free MongoDB account
   - Most hosting services (like Render, Heroku, etc.) do not provide a running MongoDB database.
 You have to provide an external DB.
     - Some VM providers (like DigitalOcean) will give you MongoDB in addition to Node
-  - We'll use [MongoDB.Atlas](https://www.mongodb.com/download-center) to get a free database cluster (with backup redundancy) on a cloud provider
+  - We'll use [MongoDB](https://www.mongodb.com/) to get a free database cluster (with backup redundancy) on a cloud provider
     - Your choice of AWS, Google Cloud Platform, or Microsoft Azure, but MongoDB Atlas abstracts the differences away.
   - After you create your account, you need to complete five steps before accessing your database from Node:
     1. Define a cluster
     2. Define account(s) to access your cluster
        - `Security > Database Access`
-    4. Define which IP addresses can access your cluster (whitelist)
+    3. Define which IP addresses can access your cluster (whitelist)
+      - `Security > Network Access`
-      - Use `0.0.0.0/0` to whitelist all connections, which is fine for this class
+      - Use `0.0.0.0` to whitelist all connections, which is fine for this class
       - If you have a static IP address for your Node.js server, you would normally want to enter that here.
-    5. Make a database
+    4. Make a database
-      - `Deployment > Database > Create`
+      - `Clusters > Browse Collections > Create Database`
-    6. Get the correct URL to access your database
+    5. Get the correct URL to access your database
       - We'll need to store this URL along with authentication in a `.env` file in Render
-      - You can find the connection information at `Database > Collections > Cmd Line Tools > Connect To Your Cluster`
+      - You can find the connection information at `Clusters > Connect > Drivers`
     6. (optional) We can also initialize our data using the Atlas web API

-You can also do steps 1-4 from the Project Quickstart when you first create your Atlas account and a new project.

 ## Using the MongoDB core driver
   - There are two main ways to use MongoDB:
     1. [The MongoDB Node.js driver](https://github.com/mongodb/node-mongodb-native)